temporalio/temporal-learning/docs/getting_started/java/dev_environment/index.md

 ### Configure Maven

-To install [Apache Maven](https://maven.apache.org/), follow the [instructions](https://maven.apache.org/install.html) at Apache.org.
-Configure Maven for Temporal, by adding the following lines to `settings.xml`, your Maven configuration file.
-Match the version of `temporal-sdk` and `temporal-testing` to the server version installed on your system.
-Issue `temporal --version` after installing the tools.
+To install [Apache Maven](https://maven.apache.org/), [download a copy](https://maven.apache.org/download.cgi) and follow the [instructions](https://maven.apache.org/install.html) at Apache.org.
+Configure Maven for Temporal by adding the following dependencies to `settings.xml`, your Maven configuration file.

 ```xml
 <dependencies>